camera-mc-dev/mc_opensim/README.md

 - Update `config.py` by:
   - Setting `PATH` variable to the absolute path of the .c3d file locations.
   - Setting other scaling and IK settings as desired (details of each setting given in config file).
+  - For fine-grained control of IK settings see `.xml` files in `./configs/`.
+- Run:

 ```console
 (venv) foo@bar:~./mc_opensim$ python3 BatchIK.py